sir-eris/Alfinder/README.md

 # Alfinder (_PRIVATE PROJECT_)

-> _NOTE: This repo is not meant for public use and is only made available publicly for job acquisition purposes only._
+> _NOTE 1: This repo is not meant for public use and is only made available publicly for job acquisition purposes only._
+> _NOTE 2: This project was developed entirely without AI-assisted tools._

 **Project Overview**
 ---